-6.0 GOVERNANCE OF THE GR PROGRAM AND REVIEW OF COURSES
+4.0 GOVERNANCE OF THE GR PROGRAM AND REVIEW OF COURSES

+Authority for governance of Campus-Specific Graduation Requirements belongs to the General Education Governing Committee (GEGC).
+The Academic Senate defines the committee’s composition and charge.
+Governance includes the approval of curriculum, assessment of Student Learning Objectives, and assessment of the GR program.
+The GEGC will report to the CEPC for curriculum approvals, and to the Program Assessment and Review Council (PARC) for curriculum and program assessment.

-The authority to review and approve courses for inclusion in the Master Course List for Campus-Specific Graduation Requirements belongs to the Graduation Requirements Governing Committee (GRGC), with subsequent review by the Curriculum and Educational Policies Council (CEPC).
-The GE Program as a whole will be assessed by PARC in five year intervals and will include course-specific reviews conducted as part of regular academic program evaluation.
-Membership and duties of the GRGC shall be specified in a charge by the Academic Senate.
+The authority to review and approve curriculum for inclusion in the Master Course List for Campus-Specific Graduation Requirements belongs to the GEGC, with subsequent review by the Curriculum and Educational Policies Council (CEPC).
+The GR Program as a whole will be assessed by PARC in five-year intervals and will include curriculum-specific reviews conducted as part of regular academic program evaluation.

-6.1 Review of GR Courses
+4.1 Review of GR Courses

-6.1.1 Departments with courses undergoing review have the burden of proof that the requirements of the course’s contribution to the overall GR Program have been met.
+4.1.1 Departments with courses or curriculum undergoing review have the burden of proof that the requirements of the course’s contribution to the overall GR Program have been met.

-6.1.2 Once a course has been approved for GR credit by the GRGC, it will be reviewed periodically by the GEEC.
+4.1.2 Once a course or curriculum has been approved for GR credit by the GEGC, it will be reviewed periodically by the General Education Evaluation Committee (GEEC).
 The standard period between reviews is five years.
-Courses approved for GR that have not been offered within a five-year period shall have GR status removed.
-Any course that undergoes substantial change requires appropriate reevaluation to remain on the list of approved courses.
+Courses or curriculum approved for GR that have not been offered within a five-year period shall have GR status removed.
+Any course or curriculum that undergoes substantial change requires appropriate reevaluation to remain on the list of approved courses.
 A request for inclusion in an additional GE category for a course already on the list of approved courses approved for GR requirements requires a review and evaluation of the course for all prior as well as requested GR Category by the GRGC.
 Except in the case of courses that have not yet been offered, departments may be asked to provide anonymous examples of student work as evidence that course expectations are appropriate.

-6.1.3 The Colleges must submit materials for each of their courses on the Master List for Campus-Specific Graduation Requirements for periodic review and evaluation.
-Failure to submit a course for by the end of the semester following the semester during which the college received a request will be interpreted as a desire to delete the course from the list of approved courses and will be so honored.
+4.1.3 The Colleges must submit materials for each of their courses on the Master List for Campus-Specific Graduation Requirements for periodic review and evaluation.
+Failure to submit a course for review by the end of the semester following the semester during which the college received a request will be interpreted as a desire to delete the course from the list of approved courses and that will be the action taken automatically.